Spectral decoupling in many-body quantum chaos: -invariance in spin systems and SYK

 Above we considered disordered spin systems with random few-body interactions that are not geometrically local.
 Here we consider more physical, geometrically local systems, namely a 1d system of $N$ Pauli spins with all allowed nearest-neighbor and next-to-nearest-neighbor interactions

 We have permitted 3-body interactions in order to break time-reversal symmetry, opting to do so with 3-body terms instead of 1-body terms to avoid regimes where the system might many-body localize.
 As usual, we take each $J_{i, \alpha \beta \gamma}$ and $K_{i, \alpha \beta}$ to be Gaussian random variables.
-In Figure~\ref{fig:kinvHloc}, we plot $\CF^{(1)}_{\CE_t}-\CF^{(1)}_{\widetilde\CE_t}$ for $N=5,6,7,8$ spins, observing a decay to approximate 1-invariance at late times as the difference in frame potentials becomes small.
+In Figure~\ref{fig:kinvHloc}, we generate an ensemble of 300 random Hamiltonians and plot $\CF^{(1)}_{\CE_t}-\CF^{(1)}_{\widetilde\CE_t}$ for $N=5,6,7,8$ spins, observing a decay to approximate 1-invariance at late times as the difference in frame potentials becomes small.
 We note that the floor value is small, but does not appear to approach zero up to numerical precision in contrast with the case of the geometrically local 3-body spin system discussed previously.